github/training-kit/git-guides/git-init.md

 Once you find the `.git` directory, and you are sure that you don't want that to be a Git repository, use `rm -rf .git`.
 This will remove the `.git` directory, effectively un-initializing that repository.
 Run `git status` again to confirm that Git is no longer tracking any of these files.
 (It could be possible that multiple layers of `.git` directories are present.)

-Return to your working repository, the one that you _expect_ to be under version control, and things should be working as expected.
+Return to your working repository, the one that you _expect_ to be under version control.
+Things should be working as expected.

 ## Related Terms